The intelligence layer for your AI API stack

 Manual Download

-Download the binary for your platform from GitHub Releases, configure your .env, and run directly.
+Download the binary for your platform from GitHub Releases.
+Best for Linux with systemd service management.

 Frequently asked questions